Asynchronous Quantum Repeater using Multiple Quantum Memory: Review of quantum repeater protocols

 Now we present the principle of the creation of Bell entanglement at the elementary link.
 The two ensembles located at two end nodes of one elementary link are simultaneously excited by a write laser and the state of the joint system is~\cite{sanguoard2011quantumrepeater}

 $a$ $(b)$ and $s_a$ ($s_b$) are annihilation operators of the Stokes photon and the atomic excitation associated with the corresponding ensembles. $\phi_{a(b)}$ is the phase of the pump laser . $\frac{p}{2}$ is the probability of the emission of a single Stokes photon.
 Here we only consider when there is only one Stokes photon and $O(p)$ represents the multiphoton terms as we have mentioned above.
 The generated Stokes photons are transmitted through quantum channel and combined on a beam splitter at an intermediate station.
-A successful SPI projects the state of the two atomic ensembles in
+The above process can be described by the following state evolution (we denote the two outputs of the beam splitter as $d$ and $\tilde{d}$ and omit $O(p)$)